vishalyv252/QR-Code-Component/README.md

 # QR Code Component

 Hello everyone, this projected was done with using "Angular-CLI" and "Tailwind-CSS".
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.2.1.
+I have attached the live website at the description of this repository.

 ## Development server